richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 <!-- .slide: data-background="../../reveal.js/img/2020/devsummit/bg-2.png" -->

-### Client-side layers - CSVLayer - Tips
+### CSVLayer - Tips

-- specify the layer's spatial reference
+- Specify the layer's spatial reference
   - Otherwise, features are stored in lon, lat...
 QueryEngine must project the features to the view's spatial reference everytime when query is issued.
-- pass data by a blob url
+- Pass data by a blob url

 ```ts
 const csv = `